 In its 2018 global report on the development of water resources, the United Nations reported that global water use has increased six-fold over the course of the last 100 years and that it continues to increase about 1% a year.
 Water usage will continue to increase worldwide due to population growth, economic development and changing consumption patterns, among other factors.
 However, resources are wearing thin.
-From Ethiopia to Haiti, Niger or even Belgium, water is becoming increasingly rare, and sometimes even threatening (think of the recent tsunamis in Indonesia).
+From Ethiopia to Haiti, Niger or even Belgium, water is becoming increasingly rare, and sometimes even threatening (think of the recent cyclone Idai in Southern Africa or the tsunamis in Indonesia).
 In Belgium, groundwater is reaching alarming levels.

 “We would drink stagnant water”

 “I had several children: 14.
 But 10 of them died of illness: usually diarrhea or dehydration,” recounts Suleiman (78 years old), seated in the shade of a tree in the village of Adjekoria, Niger.
 More than 3,500 km away in Ethiopia, Mirhet was facing a similar situation: “I would set out at 5 am each morning to fill my jug in order to be able to cook breakfast for the children.
 I had to draw from dirty, shallow water.
 I was never able to get enough, and it was so dirty!”
 Now she, her family, her whole village and the neighboring villages have access to clean tap water.
 “When I was younger, more food came directly from the earth.
 Today, climate warming, deforestation, and population growth mean that the land is always being used.
 It never has time to rest,” remembers Suleiman.

 Water is at the heart of Caritas’s projects